John Mackovic: Coaching career

 Mackovic's previous success of turning around college programs led him to the University of Texas in 1992.
 Texas had gone from a Southwest Conference title in 1990 to a 5–6 record in 1991.
 Mackovic won a share of the Southwest Conference title in 1994 and won it outright in 1995.
 He also won the inaugural Big 12 Championship Game in 1996.
 A year later, however, the Longhorns were pounded 66–3 by UCLA, the worst home loss in school history (and the second-worst loss overall).
 The defeat is known to this day as "Rout 66."
 They never recovered and finished 4–7.
 Mackovic was fired after the season.
 During his tenure, Mackovic led the Longhorns to a 41–28–2 record and three bowl games.

 Following his firing at Texas, Mackovic became a college football analyst for ESPN in 1998 for whom he worked until January 2001, when he accepted the head coaching job for the University of Arizona.
-Frustrated by an offense that was perceived as too conservative, Arizona hired Mackovic as head coach to replace Dick Tomey; however, Mackovic never posted a winning record in two and one-half seasons in Tucson, with a 10–18 record (a .357 winning percentage).
+Frustrated by an offense that was perceived as too conservative, Arizona hired Mackovic as head coach to replace Dick Tomey, who had resigned; however, Mackovic never posted a winning record in two and one-half seasons in Tucson, with a 10–18 record (a .357 winning percentage).

 Midway through the 2002 season, Mackovic told tight end Justin Levasseur that he was a disgrace to his family.
 This and other incidents led 40 players (including future Pro Bowler Lance Briggs) to hold a secret meeting with school president Peter Likins.
 The players complained about Mackovic's constant verbal abuse, such as an ugly tirade after a loss to Wisconsin.
 Mackovic offered a public apology to his players, the university and fans.
 However, whatever goodwill that he'd managed to restore quickly evaporated a season later; quarterback Nic Costa said that despite a very talented roster, many players had lost their love for the game due to Mackovic's brusque manner.
 Five games into the 2003 season, Mackovic was fired and replaced by defensive coordinator Mike Hankwitz.
 School officials said they had to act because it was obvious the Wildcats would not win with Mackovic at the helm.

 In 2006, Mackovic again returned to coaching when he was named as the head coach of the U.S. national team.
 He led Team USA to win the 2007 IFAF World Cup in their first appearance in the American Football World Cup held in Kawasaki, Japan.

+In 2014 he took over as head coach of the Italy national American football team and led them to the 2021 IFAF European Championship.
+He left the position in 2023.